In April 1796 a small army of 38,000 crosses the south western Alps and enters Italy.

 For 45 years their middle-classes will look at ways and means for being part of a united Italian State and the Pope will need the help of the Austrian army to retain control.

 Eventually in 1859 the French-Piedmontese alliance started the process of disintegration of the Papal State.
 Romagna was lost in 1859, the Marche and Umbria in 1860 and Rome in 1870.

 Heraldic symbols of Pope Julius III at Palazzo Comunale

 Bologna was the most important city of the Papal State after Rome and many popes wanted to leave their mark in it.

-The symbol of Bologna, the statue of Neptune by Giambologna, still has the coat of arms of Pope Pius IV and the Palazzo Comunale, the center of the community was embellished by many references to the popes.
+The symbol of Bologna, the statue of Neptune by Giambologna, still has the coat of arms of Pope Pius IV and Palazzo Comunale, the Town Hall was embellished by many references to the popes.

 Pope Julius III had more luck in the sense that he had embellished the fašade with motifs linked to his coat of arms and so they survived.

 Bologna, as the other cities of Romagna and Marche, was ruled by a Cardinal Legate.
 This position was regarded as an excellent step towards being elected Pope.